Wolffkran/Rays_Ecommerce_Backend/README.md

 ## Installation

-To run this project locally, follow these steps:
+To run the project locally, follow these steps:

 1. Clone the repository: